MiroPsota/macko_spmv/media/README.md

 | 0.10    | 13.59                       | 2.67                         | \-80.37                               | 409.51                               | 66.48                    | 255.01                    | 283.59                      |

-We see that MACKO practically matches the dense representation at very high density of 80%, and we see a meaningfull 10% memory reduction and speedup for density 70%
+We see that MACKO practically matches the dense representation at very high density of 80%, and we see a meaningful 10% memory reduction and speedup for density 70%

-For density 50%, we see a significatn 1.5x reduction in memory and 1.5x increase in number of tokens.
+For density 50%, we see a significant 1.5x reduction in memory and 1.5x increase in number of tokens.

 Finally, these improvements hold all the way to density 10%, where we see 5x memory reduction and 4x speedup.